What You Should Know About This Degree

 - Are GMAT or GRE scores required?
 MBA programs commonly require standardized test scores, like the GMAT or GRE, as part of the application process.
 If you need to take these exams, you should make arrangements to do so as soon as possible, as it can take several weeks to process your scores.

-Now is also the right time to start gathering your application materials, and tracking deadlines for submitting applications and completing other admission requirements, like interviews.
+Now is also the right time to start gathering your application materials as well as tracking deadlines for submitting applications and completing other admission requirements, like interviews.
 This information is typically available on the school’s website, or you can contact their admissions department if you have questions.